 After you install a third-party antivirus, Microsoft Defender will automatically turn itself off and your problem should be resolved.

 ESET Internet Security

 Forget about the issues caused by Microsoft Defender and go for the next level in security.

 4. Disable Microsoft Defender

 - Press Windows Key + I to open the Settings app.

-- Now in the right pane click on Open Windows Defender Security Center.
+- Now in the right pane click on Open Windows Security.

 - A new window will now appear.
 Select Virus & threat protection.